mhosankalp/Restaurant_Demo/README.md

 * Count visits by day of week
 * Sum-up revenue per day of the week
-* Sum-up revenue per week day (multiple visits per day)
+* Sum-up revenue per day of the week with preaggregation

 ## Count visits by day of week